d4rk6h05t/dark-sniffer/README.md

 # Remember,  you must be root or put the sudo command first to raise your permission level
 # ready ! you can try dark-sniffer
-$ sudo python darksniffer.py --help
+$ python darksniffer.py --help

-# or also you can use
+# or also you can use for display usage
-$ sudo ./darksniffer.py -h
+$ ./darksniffer.py -h

 # remember to navigate a little bit somewhere specific to speed up the capture of packets
 # for convenience use the custom mode to edit all the necessary arguments